 - UAT ADS-B out transmission (978 MHz) - Transmits ADS-B Out data on the 978 MHz frequency. - Selectable anonymous Mode when squawking VFR (1200) - UAT ADS-B reception (978 MHz) - Receives ADS-B In data from other UAT transmitters, including aircraft, vehicles, and ground stations.
-This includes ADS-B, ADS-R, TIS-B and FIS-B data. - 1090ES ADS-B reception (1090 MHz) - Receives ADS-B In data from aircraft equipped with 1090 MHz Extended Squitter transmitters. - Transponder interface - The power transcoder allows monitoring of existing Mode C, or Mode S transponders via the aircraft electrical system.
-No connection to the transponder is required. - An Optional Direct serial connection for some transponders and EFIS integration is provided via a serial communications port. - Traffic correlation - Traffic information from both UAT and 1090ES signals are correlated to provide a coherent view of nearby aircraft.
+This includes ADS-B, ADS-R, TIS-B and FIS-B data. - 1090ES ADS-B reception (1090 MHz) - Receives ADS-B In data from aircraft equipped with 1090 MHz Extended Squitter transmitters. - Transponder interface - The power transcoder allows monitoring of existing Mode A/C transponders via the aircraft electrical system.
+No connection to the transponder is required. - An Optional Direct serial connection for some transponders or EFIS integration is provided via a serial communications port. - Traffic correlation - Traffic information from both UAT and 1090ES signals are correlated to provide a coherent view of nearby aircraft. - GDL 90 output - Traffic and FIS-B data is translated to a standard GDL 90 format for use via the integrated Wi-Fi connection or via wired connection from a serial port. - Wi-Fi EFB connection - GDL 90 ADS-B "in" data is transmitted over the integrated Wi-Fi interface for reception by standards compliant Electronic Flight Bag (EFB) applications.